deepanshs/mrsimulator/docs/using_mrsimulator_objects.rst

 -----------------

-An isotopomer object contains sites and couplings along with the abundance of the said isotopomer.
+An isotopomer object contains sites and couplings along with the abundance of the respective isotopomer.
 In this version, we focus on isotopomers with a single site, and therefore the couplings are irrelevant.

 Let's use the sites we have already created to set up isotopomers.

 .. doctest::